University of Colorado going online amid coronavirus threat

 The World Health Organization on Wednesday declared coronavirus a pandemic.
 It says people with mild illness recover in about two weeks, while severe cases may last three to six weeks.

-The number of people in Colorado who have contracted the virus has risen to 20, including three in Pitkin County who had been in contact with an Australian visitor to Aspen who tested positive after returning home.
+The number of people in Colorado who have tested positive for the virus has risen to at least 27, including three in Pitkin County who had been in contact with an Australian visitor to Aspen who tested positive after returning home.

 In the Denver metro area, a state-run drive-thru testing facility opened Wednesday, accepting only people with a doctor’s order.
 A Denver public elementary school closed for cleaning after a parent of two students tested positive.
 Buckley Air Force Base in suburban Denver also closed a child care center after a parent tested positive.